Chris Horton: Baltimore Ravens

 Horton originally joined the Baltimore Ravens as part of their coaching internship program.
 In 2015, the Ravens officially hired him as an assistant special teams coach.

 On March 15, 2019, it was announced Horton would be promoted to special teams coordinator after Jerry Rosburg announced his retirement from coaching.

+New York Giants

+On January 25, 2026, the New York Giants hired Horton to serve as the team's assistant head coach and special teams coordinator rejoining John Harbaugh, who became their new head coach earlier in the month.